 CRM stands for Customer Relationship Management, a standard term for systems that manage client and customer relations.
 SRM stands for Supplier Relationship Management, and is commonly used for functions that manage your communications with your suppliers.

-Through Customer Relationship Management, Open ERP allows you to keep track of:
+Through Customer Relationship Management, Odoo allows you to keep track of:

-Open ERP ensures that each case is handled effectively by the system’s users, customers and suppliers.
-It can automatically reassign a case, track it for the new owner, send reminders by email and raise other Open ERP documentation and processes.
+Odoo ensures that each case is handled effectively by the system’s users, customers and suppliers.
+It can automatically reassign a case, track it for the new owner, send reminders by email and raise other Odoo documentation and processes.

 All operations are archived, and an email gateway lets you update a case automatically from emails sent and received.
 A system of rules enables you to set up actions that can automatically improve your process quality by ensuring that open cases never escape attention.